What are my options for checking in for British Airways flights?

 - 20 minutes before departure at London City.

-- 45 minutes before departure for short-haul flights at London Gatwick, Stansted, Heathrow, Paris Orly (British and Iberia flights), and other UK and European airports (exceptions: 60 minutes at Amsterdam, Barcelona, Istanbul, Lisbon, Madrid, Milan (Linate and Malpensa), and Palma).
+- 45 minutes before departure for short-haul flights at London Stansted & Heathrow, Paris Orly (British and Iberia flights), and the other UK and European airports (exceptions: 60 minutes at Amsterdam, Frankfurt, Istanbul, Lisbon, Madrid, Milan (Linate and Malpensa).

 Online Check-in gives you the possibility to check in from 24 hours before your flight up to 1 hour before departure.
 Online Check-in is available for up to 9 people on the same booking.
 To get started, you need your British Airways booking reference.
-During Online Check-in, you can add Advance Passenger Information (most countries requires it, but if you do not see this step, your details may already be in the booking or you are traveling to/from a country that doesn’t require API), select the numbers of bags that you want to take with you free of charge, and confirm or change your seats at no charge.
+During Online Check-in, you can add Advance Passenger Information (most countries require it, but if you do not see this step, your details may already be in the booking or you are traveling to/from a country that doesn’t require API), select the numbers of bags that you want to take with you free of charge, and confirm or change your seats at no charge.

 Once Online Check-in is complete, you have the following options to obtain your boarding pass: